dragonflydb/documentation/docs/command-reference/sorted-sets/zunion.md

 ## Common Mistakes

-- Forgetting that `ZUNION` can return an empty set if none of the members from the input sets overlap.
-- Assuming the result set will be sorted automatically by member names.
+- Assuming the result set will be sorted by member names.
-  The members are returned sorted by their aggregated scores.
+  The returned members are sorted by their aggregated scores.

 ## FAQs